 Once you start the slippery slide into lighter and more compact gear, things do get a bit more expensive.
 But there is still value to be found!
 Even though it’s focused on backpacking, I recommend checking out my lightweight backpacking gear post.
 It talks about how to optimize value for money, and links to some lesser-known brands making awesome lightweight gear for backpackers and thru-hikers.
 The same stuff works fabulously for bikepacking.

-If you’re looking for a mid-range set of lightweight camping gear, not quite budget but also an excellent value for how well it performs, here is the setup I use and recommend:
+If you’re looking for a mid-range set of lightweight camping gear, not quite budget but also an excellent value for how well it performs, here is a setup I use and recommend:

 Used Bikepacking Gear